Guiyang World Trade Center.

 1411 Broadway, New York, NY 10018, USA

-This allowed for the final fabrication panels to maintain intended surface curvatures and the tangencies to the original design surfaces.
+This process allowed for the final fabrication panels to maintain intended surface curvatures and the tangencies to the original design surfaces.

 “Daniel Inocente Architecture brought clarity, creativity, and precision to our project.
 The result is a building that feels both timeless and perfectly suited to how we live.”